-The top five benefits of respite care
+The top ten benefits of respite care

 Caring for a loved one is such an important and rewarding job but everyone can benefit from a break every now and then.
 That’s where respite care can step in – it’s a type of support which can give you and the person you are caring for a break; and can have some other benefits as well.
-It’s good to know there are different options to suit everyone’s needs when it comes to respite care.
+It’s good to know there are different options to suit everyone’s needs when it comes to respite care services.

 1. Getting a break

 Caring for someone can be rewarding but it’s also important to take some time for yourself to recharge the batteries.
 The physical and emotional demands of caring calls for a good balance between your caring role and your own needs, and respite care is a practical and helpful solution.
 One of the benefits of respite care is that it can give you time to look after your own health, refresh and recharge, and enjoy a well-deserved break.
 It can allow time for a simple pleasure like catching up with a friend for coffee or even getting away on a holiday, while your loved one continues to receive the support they need.

 2. Care to suit all needs

 Everyone’s situation is different, so there are different types of respite services to suit people’s needs.
 Respite care can be provided for a few hours, days, weeks or months depending on you and your loved one’s needs, eligibility and the type of care required.
 Here are some examples of different types of respite care:

 This is where respite residents live alongside current aged care centre residents.
 Residential respite care is usually planned in advance, for instance if you are planning a trip away or have commitments scheduled and you need your loved one taken care of.